pete-murphy/fp-ts-dev-talks/src/propertyBasedTesting/beamer/slides.md

 ## In summary

-Summary of common scenarios I've come across:
+Summary of scenarios I've come across where PBT has been effective:

+. . .

-- Testing some thing with obvious algebraic properties
+- Testing a system that has obvious algebraic properties (e.g., type classes)

+. . .

 - Encoding/decoding (or parsing/formatting)

+. . .

-- Reference implementation (oracle)
+- Reference implementation ("test oracle")

+. . .

+- Handling user string input

+. . .

 More examples here: